fabricio-entringer/openapi-sample/README.md

-# openapi-sample
+# OpenAPI - Sample
-A sample of using Open API (Swagger) to document API services
+This project aims to present an easy way to generate the OpenAPI specification based the REST services implemented.